 The Canon EOS-1D Mark III and the Canon EOS-D60 are two digital cameras that were revealed to the public, respectively, in February 2007 and February 2002.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and an APS-C (Canon D60) sensor.
-The 1D Mark III has a resolution of 10.1 megapixels, whereas the Canon D60 provides 6.3 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and an APS-C (D60) sensor.
+The 1D Mark III has a resolution of 10.1 megapixels, whereas the D60 provides 6.3 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon 1D Mark III||Canon D60|

 |ISO 100-3,200 (50 - 6,400)||ISO 100-1,000|

 |Optical viewfinder||Optical viewfinder|

 |3.0 LCD, 230k dots||1.8 LCD, 114k dots|

 |10 shutter flaps per second||3 shutter flaps per second|

 |Weathersealed body||not weather sealed|

 |2200 shots per battery charge||620 shots per battery charge|